AmonDestroyer/SolarSystemModel/README.md

 - Open Source Tools/References: Finding and using open source tools and references was a major learning in this project as initially I tried to refactor code provided in Project 2A (Rendering a Dog in OpenGL), but I kept running into issues like how to get user input and texture rendering.
 Using the open source code for json parsing and sphere generation/texturing provided a base that could be referenced and updated.

-- Learning how to convert typical math expressions to code was a challenge for this project, but I was able to relearn and properly implement projections od vector math to get the desired location and renderings.
+- Learning how to convert typical math expressions to code was a challenge for this project, but I was able to relearn and properly implement projections of vector math to get the desired location and renderings.

 ### Failures/Successes
 #### Failures
 - Initial proposal was too ambitious and as such items 1-3 in the proposal were completed.
+- I initially tried to work with the provided cmake file, but it was prooved to be more challenging and messy than anticipated.
+So I ended up moving to a Makefile in the source directory.
+This meant that the project was less portable due to the lack of a cmake file.

 #### Successes
 - Being able to read a lot of code and modify it so it did what I wanted it to do.
+- Finding resources for textures was initially thought to be challenging, but it was easier than expected.
+The challenge and implementation was reading in the file.

 ## System Requirements
 OS: Linux